kubernetes/website/docs/getting-started-guides/windows/index.md

 The above networking approaches are already supported on Linux using a bridge interface, which essentially creates a private network local to the node.
 Similar to the Windows side, routes to all other pod CIDRs must be created in order to send packets via the "public" NIC.

 ### Windows
 Windows supports the CNI network model and uses plugins to interface with the Windows Host Networking Service (HNS) to configure host networking and policy.
-An administrator creates a local host network using HNS PowerShell commands on each node as documented in the **_Windows Host Setup_** section below.
+An administrator creates a local host network using HNS PowerShell commands on each node as documented in the [Windows Host Setup](#windows) section below.

 #### Upstream L3 Routing Topology
 In this topology, networking is achieved using L3 routing with static IP routes configured in an upstream Top of Rack (ToR) switch/router.
 Each cluster node is connected to the management network with a host IP.
-Additionally, each node uses a local 'l2bridge' network with a Pod CIDR assigned.
-All pods on a given worker node will be connected to the POD CIDR subnet ('l2bridge' network).
-In order to enable network communication between pods running on different nodes, the upstream router has static routes configured with POD CIDR prefix => Host IP.
+Additionally, each node uses a local 'l2bridge' network with a pod CIDR assigned.
+All pods on a given worker node will be connected to the pod CIDR subnet ('l2bridge' network).
+In order to enable network communication between pods running on different nodes, the upstream router has static routes configured with pod CIDR prefix => Host IP.

 Each Window Server node should have the following configuration: